-A worn out or kinked liner, or build-up of debris, filings, dirt and other foreign material inside the liner, the wrong size liner and misalignments or gaps at the liner junctions caused by an improperly trimmed liner can all cause the wire to feed erratically.
+A worn out or kinked liner, or build-up of debris, filings, dirt and other foreign material inside the welding liner, the wrong size liner and misalignments or gaps at the liner junctions caused by an improperly trimmed liner can all cause the wire to feed erratically.
 In each case, the liner will likely need to be replaced and properly trimmed so that it fits as tight as possible to the other components.
 Some liners require no measuring for error-proof installation.
 After being loaded through the neck of the gun, these liners are locked in place and concentrically aligned with the gas diffuser and the power pin.
 This creates a perfectly aligned and gap-free wire feed path for improved wire feeding.

 Improper drive roll size, worn out drive rolls and improper drive roll tension are also potential causes of erratic wire feeding.
 Replace worn out drive rolls or those of the wrong size with correctly sized and tensioned drive rolls.